-Sure, there are some children (or adults) who may simply vent to the doll.
-They say that they are worried about the neighbors or a sick family member or a big exam coming up.
+Sure, some children (or adults) may vent to the doll.
+They say that they are worried about their neighbors, a sick family member, or a big exam coming up.
 That is one way to “talk” to the doll.

-But often, children are encouraged to frame their worries in a different way.
+But often, children are encouraged to frame their worries differently.
 Rather than saying, “I am going to fail this test,” the child is instructed to say, “Please help me remember everything that I’ve studied,” or, “Please make this test easier than I think it’s going to be.”

 Putting a name to your worry is certainly more helpful than denying that you’re worried in the first place.
-But it also helps to shape your future in a different way.
-Things look brighter when you’re asking for help, rather than just saying that you’re in a bad place.
-Identifying the path to happiness or relief is going to put you on that path a lot faster.
+But it also helps to shape your future differently.
+When you ask for help, things look brighter than just saying you’re in a bad place.
+Identifying the path to happiness or relief will put you on that path a lot faster.

-So keep that in mind as you look for ways to share your worries or feelings.
+So keep that in mind as you seek ways to share your worries or feelings.

 Alternatives to Worry Dolls

 You don’t have to go to Guatemala or Mexico to start sharing your feelings and regulating your emotions.
-(Of course, if you do go, you’ll have some great trivia to share with your fellow travelers!)
+Of course, if you go, you’ll have some great trivia to share with fellow travelers!

-There are other ways that you can share your feelings and help to relieve the emotional distress that you may be carrying around with you.
+There are other ways to share your feelings and help relieve the emotional distress you may be carrying.

 Write your feelings down in a journal.
 A few minutes of journaling each night can at least help you articulate what you’re feeling.
-Keep a notebook nearby for when you’re feeling overwhelmed or to create a nighttime routine for better sleep.
+Keep a notebook nearby to create a nighttime routine for better sleep when you feel overwhelmed.

 Phone a friend.
-Don’t be afraid to reach out to your support system and share what you’re feeling.
-Call up a friend and ask if you can unload some feelings onto them.
+Don’t be afraid to contact your support system and share your feelings.
+Call a friend and ask if you can unload some feelings onto them.
 Most people want to be a support system for their friends and family.
-Just make sure everyone is in the right headspace to listen, give advice, or just be there.
+Ensure everyone is in the right headspace to listen, give advice, or be there.